‘He’s on his own’: Some Republicans begin to flee from Trump

 Meanwhile, Trump has been plotting ways to retain his political clout once he moves from the White House to his Florida estate, Mar-a-Lago, later in the month.

 Believing his supporters will stick with him no matter what, he has continued to discuss encouraging primary challenges against Republicans who haven’t been sufficiently loyal to him.
-And he has hinted publicly and privately that he will likely challenge Biden in a 2024 rematch, though losing his powerful Twitter account — which was or using xenophobia to malign a country permanently shut down by the company on Friday — could complicate his efforts to rule the Republican party by fear.
+And he has hinted publicly and privately that he will likely challenge Biden in a 2024 rematch, though losing his powerful Twitter account — which was suspended by the company on Friday — could complicate his efforts to rule the Republican party by fear.

 Doug Deason, a Texas-based donor who served on the Trump campaign’s finance committee, said this week’s events have done nothing to shake his confidence in the Republican president.